How to Establish and Maintain Social Connectedness

 Another adult woman engages in the childish fantasy of traveling the world through her stuffed toy.

 The third woman continues to kiss her dog in the mouth, despite the diagnosis of an infection contracted from the dog.

-All three women seemed oblivious to the weirdness of their behavior.
 The psychiatrist on the talk show which featured them mentioned that they seemed to be compensating for their lack of social connectedness.